 Things to Do in Kahuku

-Play a round of golf with some friends at Kahuku Golf Course.
+Play a round of golf with some friends at the nine-hole Kahuku Golf Course.
 Spend a weekend camping, kayaking, and surfing at Malaekahana Beach.
-Go ziplining with the family above Keana Farms with CLIMB Works.
-Grab a plate of Lemon Butter Shrimp, Shrimp Scampi, or a Jumbo Garlic Hot Dog from local-favorite Giovanni’s Shrimp Truck.
-Stop by Romy’s Kahuku Prawns & Shrimp Hut for delicious, fresh-caught dishes like Butter & Sauteed Shrimp or Sun Fish.
-Order Grilled Banana Bread with caramel or a Grilled Veggie Panini from farm-fresh restaurant Kahuku Farms.
-Or satisfy your sweet tooth with a Chocolate Haupia Cream Pie or slice of Pineapple Macadamia Nut Cheesecake from Ted’s Bakery.
+Walk your dog, go whale watching, or spend the afternoon fishing at Kahuku Beach.
+Zipline with the family above Keana Farms and along Oahu’s North Shore with CLIMB Works.
+Grab a plate of Lemon Butter Shrimp, Shrimp Scampi, or a Jumbo Garlic Hot Dog from local favorite Giovanni’s Shrimp Truck.
+Get delicious, fresh-caught dishes like Butter & Sauteed Shrimp or Sun Fish with a side of Kahuku Sweet Corn at Romy’s Kahuku Prawns & Shrimp Hut.
+Order Grilled Banana Bread with Caramel, an Acai Bowl, or a Grilled Veggie Panini from farm-fresh restaurant Kahuku Farms.
+Or satisfy your sweet tooth with a Chocolate Haupia Cream Pie, Blueberry Danish, or slice of Carrot Cake from Ted’s Bakery.

 Kapa’a, Kauai

-If you want modest homes with sprawling yards, then Kapa’a might just be the place you settle down!
-This affordable place to live in Hawaii is a favorite among families, thanks to its safe neighborhoods and great schools like Kapa’a High School, Kapa’a Middle School, and St. Catherine School.
-Plus, all of the outdoor activities, fun shopping spots within Old Kapa’a Town, and cozy restaurants make this island community a haven for those who are looking to spend their golden years relaxing on the beach.
+If you want modest homes with sprawling yards, then Kapa’a might just be the place for you to settle down!
+This affordable place to live in Hawaii is a favorite among families, thanks to its safe neighborhoods and great schools like St. Catherine School, Kapa’a Middle School, and Kapa’a High School.
+Plus, all the outdoor activities, fun shopping spots within Old Kapa’a Town, and cozy restaurants make this Hawaiian island community a haven for those looking to spend their golden years relaxing on the beach.

 Things to Do in Kapa’a

-Go kite surfing, snorkeling, or just lounge on the beach at Kapa’a Beach Park.
-Make a trip to Old Kapa’a Town to shop for books and jewelry at Kiko or swimsuits and home decor at Shipwrecked Kaui.
-Hike the Hoopii Falls Trail along the Kapa’a Stream to see beautiful waterfalls, go cliff jumping, or relax in the pools.
-Have brunch with some friends at Kountry Kitchen, where you can get a Polynesian Omelette or Salty Monkey Waffle with a Lavender Latte.
-Grab lunch and try the Teriyaki Burger or Chili Rice from Bubba Burger.
-Fill up on Ahi Poke Nachos, a Wild Boar Jalapeno & Cheddar Sausage Skillet, or Wagyu Steak Chimichurri while taking in the sights at Sam’s Oceanview.
-Or try a classic Hawaiian Style Shave Ice in a variety of flavors at Wailua Shave Ice Kauai.
+Go surfing, snorkeling, or lounge on the beach at Kapa’a Beach Park.
+Make a trip to Old Kapa’a Town to shop for books and jewelry at Kiko—or swimsuits and home decor at Shipwrecked Kauai.
+Enjoy an afternoon hike or check out the views of the wildlife on the 5.2-mile Makaleha Trailhead.
+Volunteer at the Kauai Animal Education Farm, which cares for over 350 animals from 19 different species.
+Brunch with some friends and get a Polynesian Omelette or Salty Monkey Waffle with a Lavender Latte at Kountry Kitchen.
+Grab lunch and try the Teriyaki Burger, Chicken Sandwich, or Chili Rice from Bubba Burger.
+Fill up on Ahi Poke Nachos, Fish & Chips, or Wagyu Steak Chimichurri while taking in the sights at Sam’s Oceanview.
+Or try a classic Hawaiian Style Shave Ice in a variety of flavors like Triple Coconut, Lava Flow, or Strawberry Guava at Wailua Shave Ice Kauai.

 Wailuku, Maui

-You can explore charming cafes and stylish boutiques, as well as enjoy community events and the great outdoors in the beautiful city of Wailuku.
+Explore charming cafes and stylish boutiques, attend community events, and enjoy the great outdoors in the beautiful city of Wailuku!
 Once a giant resort town filled with tourists and hotels, this affordable Hawaii area has transformed into a quiet oasis perfect for nature lovers and those wanting a slower-paced life.
-You can find large single-family homes with views of the ‘Iao Valley from your backyard, or you can wake up every morning to ocean views from the window of a swanky condo.
-In addition, the Kahului Airport is just ten minutes away, so commutes to other Hawaiian islands for work or a fun weekend away are just a quick trip.
+You can find large single-family homes with views of ‘Iao Valley from your backyard, or you can wake up every morning to ocean views from the window of a swanky condo.

 Things to Do in Wailuku